ranjithcheguri/DockerAndKubernetesUdemy/readMe.md

 ### Lecture 92 - Redeploy on Pull Request merge

 * after some time we see that ravis checks passed. travis attempted to merge our changes and run the tests which passed. so its safe to merge
+* code review happens and followed by merge
 * as we merge it equalls a push to master so the whole test+deploy flow reruns

 ### Lecture 93 - Deployment Wrapup